jjaakkol/lustre-demo/README.md

 [root@lustre-demo-mds0 ~]#
 ```

 You are now free to play around in the vm.
 Use command `lshw` list all virtual devices in the VM.
+You can use `virsh` command in the VM host to manage the VMs.

+## Verify the network of Lustre demo VMs

 Lustre servers need a hole in the firewall.
 This commands adds a rule to allow TCP connections to Lustre port is 988 from `lustre-demo`virtual network: